ryantd42/NY-Legislative-Git/2023/S4578A-2023/bill.md

   February 10, 2023
   ___________

- Introduced  by  Sen.  RAMOS  -- read twice and ordered printed, and when printed to be committed to the Committee on Children and Families
+ Introduced  by  Sens.
+RAMOS, BROUK, ASHBY, BAILEY, CHU, CLEARE, COMRIE, COONEY, FERNANDEZ, GONZALEZ, JACKSON, KENNEDY, RIVERA, SALAZAR -- read twice and ordered printed, and when printed to  be  committed  to  the Committee  on  Children  and  Families -- reported favorably from said committee and committed to  the  Committee  on  Finance  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee

  AN ACT to amend the social services law, in relation to establishing the mothers and infants lasting change allowance

   THE  PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section 1.
 This act shall be known and may be cited  as  the  "mothers and infants lasting change ("MILC") allowance".
   § 2.
 Legislative findings and intent.
 The legislature hereby finds and declares  that child poverty in New York city and cities across New York state is shamefully high and will  likely  worsen  if  current  economic trends  continue.
 Half  of the top six cities in the United States with the highest child poverty rates are in New York state, disproportionate- ly affecting communities and children of color.
 In New York city, nearly 1 in 4 children live in poverty.
 In Rochester and Buffalo,  that  number is even higher: 1 in 2 children live in poverty.
   The  legislature hereby finds and declares that New Yorkers are unable to cover their basic necessities and support their families, particular- ly in the face of rising interest rates and inflation.
 Most notably, the cost of childcare, which already consumes a massive  portion  of  family income,  rose  41%  during the pandemic, and the total cost of raising a child through high school has risen to more than $300,000,  which  is  a
  $26,000  increase from five years ago and is likely to present a heavier burden for low-income parents and families for  whom  expenses  such  as food, housing, and gas comprise an even larger portion of their income.

+  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
+  LBD04583-04-3
+ S. 4578--A  2

   The  legislature  hereby  finds  and  declares  there  is overwhelming evidence that the  prenatal-to-three  and  early  childhood  development period  are  critical  for  a child's future prospects and affects their physical, mental, emotional and  social  outcomes  over  a  lifetime.
-A program targeting infants in this formative phase would help  break  the intergenerational cycle of poverty rather than attempting to mitigate it
+A program  targeting  infants in this formative phase would help break the intergenerational cycle of poverty rather than attempting to mitigate it later on, creating a positive impact  on  children's  lives  and  saving government funds down the road.

-  EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD04583-03-3
- S. 4578  2

- later  on,  creating  a  positive  impact on children's lives and saving government funds down the road.
   The  legislature  hereby  finds  and  declares it is proven that unre- stricted cash is a direct and effective solution to alleviating  poverty